GustavHager/tracker-integration/native/readme.md

-Dependencies
+Dependencies:
-* Opencv
+* OpenCV 2
-* some obsucre library
+* Some other library
-* rest in dependencies folder